Tam Nsaliwa

-Tamandani Wazayo Phillip "Tam" Nsaliwa (born 28 January 1982) is a former professional soccer player who played as a midfielder.
-Born in Malawi, he represented the Canada national team at international level.
+Tamandani Wazayo Phillip Nsaliwa (born 28 January 1982) is a former professional soccer player who played as a midfielder.
+Born in Malawi, he represented Canada at international level.

 Club career

 Early years

 Nsaliwa was born in Lilongwe, Malawi.
 He moved to Edmonton some years after he played for local youth side Edmonton Southwest United.
 Apparently this was the first boys team in club history to advance to the Under-15 National Championships, finishing fourth in the competition.
 He then played for Edmonton North West United and represented the Alberta Soccer Association in all its subsequent youth select teams before moving to Germany at the age of 16.

 Germany

-He moved to Germany where he played for the Energie Cottbus youth program for one season, returned to Canada for one year and then back again to Germany to sign with 2.
+Nsaliwa moved to Germany where he played for the Energie Cottbus youth program for one season, returned to Canada for one year and then back again to Germany to sign with 2.
 Bundesliga outfit 1.
 FC Nürnberg.
 While he only played a minor part, he won the league title to clinch promotion to the Bundesliga.
 However, unhappy in Nürnberg, he moved on to 1.
 FC Saarbrücken and carried on to play on the second level for five more years, including one season at Jahn Regensburg.
 He would go on to relinquish his Canadian citizenship to become a citizen of Germany (where he spent seven years) in 2007 to avoid local rules limiting the number of non-EU internationals permitted in a team.